 Any undergraduate student graduated from Bethesda University who enrolls again for a different program at Bethesda University can receive up to a 50% tuition discount for the first semester only.
-This scholarship rewards students who are dedicated to continuing their studies at Bethesda University, rather than attending other university programs.
-The Scholarship Committee will screen and award candidates with at least a 3.3 GPA.
+This scholarship rewards students who are dedicated to continuing their

-10. Religious Worker Scholarship
+7. Religious Worker Scholarship